 Spanning 620 hectares, our farm has been family-owned since 1993.
 Historic buildings and adjacent land have been restored, conserved and rehabilitated: a demonstration of our commitment to honour our farm’s heritage and nurture its environmental biodiversity while being mindful of the region’s socio-economic development challenges.

-Our certified organic pastures and vineyards — both on the Spier estate and at Nooitgedacht (a Spier-owned farm in Paarl) — are farmed as naturally as possible.
+Our certified organic pastures and vineyards — both on Spier and at Nooitgedacht (a Spier-owned farm in Paarl) — are farmed as naturally as possible.
 This means no chemical fertilisers or pesticides are used.
 A primary focus of our farming team has been the regeneration of soil fertility.
-This is achieved through methods such as high-density grazing (of cattle, pigs and chickens) and nutrient-rich organic compost.
+This is achieved through high-density grazing (cattle, pigs and chickens) and nutrient-rich organic compost.

 Across the farm, we have protected endangered patches of Renosterveld and created new, 8-metre wide “nature corridors” or shelterbelts consisting of indigenous plants and trees.
-These boost’s the farm’s biodiversity and provides windbreaks.
-They also help to cool the pastures down and provide a home for predators who offer a natural form of pest control.
+These boost the farm’s biodiversity and provide windbreaks.
+They also help to cool down the pastures and provide a home for predators who offer a natural form of pest control.

-Our pasture-reared meat and eggs, as well as the fresh produce from our garden, are used at our restaurants: the Spier Farm Café and Vadas Smokehouse and Bakery.
-This enhances our self-sufficiency, boosts the region’s food security.
+Our pasture-reared meat and eggs, as well as the fresh produce from our garden, are used at the Spier Hotel Restaurants, the Spier Farm Café and Vadas Smokehouse and Bakery.
+This enhances our self-sufficiency and boosts the region’s food security.